Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Many advertisements about dairy feature cows without any horns.
 This is just one of the many common and cruel practices of the dairy industry: some sources suggest that cows are commonly dehorned without anesthesia(6).

-Another thing I didn’t know until I pursued a vegan diet?
+Another thing I didn’t know until I became vegan?

 Food Empowerment Project insightfully details this journey, and to be frank-it’s not an easy read.